SOME OF OUR RESEARCH AREAS

 Because there is a high possibility that ambrosia beetle frass is carried by the wind, our entomologists and staff from the Department of Land and Natural Resources -Division of Forestry and Wildlife are testing a tree-felling method to see if it’s possible to slow the disease front.
 In a recent exercise, ʻōhiʻa trees that were suspected to have the disease were cut down at what we believe to be a leading edge of disease.
 Our scientists are investigating the impact of this exercise.

 What is the future of our ʻōhiʻa forest?
 To answer this question, our colleagues at the USDA Forest Service Institute of Pacific Islands Forestry have set up a network of over 120 plots to monitor how Rapid ʻŌhiʻa Death disease moves through the forests.
 Plots will be monitored once per year and include data about ʻōhiʻa tree mortality, and inventories and estimated cover of all other plant species within the plots.

 To determine if there are locations or environmental conditions where ʻōhiʻa trees are especially vulnerable to disease, partners at the U.S. Geological Survey are compiling data to create a geo-spatial model of disease spread.
 The model will draw upon decades of ecological data collected from throughout the Island of Hawaiʻi to ensure that predictions and patterns are well-supported.

 Spatial data analysis

-Our partners at the Carnegie Airborne Observatory and the Hawaiʻi Department of Land and Natural Resources are collecting complementary data to track the extent of the disease.
+Our partners at the Global Airborne Observatory (formerly the Carnegie Airborne Observatory) and the Hawaiʻi Department of Land and Natural Resources are collecting complementary data to track the extent of the disease.
 Some of the captured imagery may allow us to see chemically stressed ʻōhiʻa trees that are not yet showing symptoms of disease.
 Stressed trees could be checked and monitored on the ground to verify if ROD is present.